 The mission of the Center for Financial Economics is to advance, through research and teaching, knowledge of the economic forces driving the financial system.
 The term financial economics emphasizes our desire to go beyond the traditional textbook treatment of how the financial world works, to explore the fundamental economics of why things currently work as they do and of the dynamic tensions that will spur change.

-The CFE offers a suite of courses exploring finance as the primary a primary driving force in the prosperity, poverty, and progress of individuals, firms, and nations.
+The CFE offers a suite of courses exploring finance as a primary driving force in the prosperity, poverty, and progress of individuals, firms, and nations.

 The Center and its mission are rooted in the visionary leadership of legendary and beloved Professor Lou Maccini, who attaches special meaning to the term financial economics, as distinct from finance.
 His judgment that finance had wandered too far from its roots in sound economic principles resonated with his former students in the finance industry, and together their work and generous donations created the CFE.

 The CFE was born in 2007 as the world was about to plunge into the financial crisis, tragically affirming that Lou was right—he’ll tell you that he wishes he hadn’t been so right!

 The economic and political upheaval that nations around the world are currently experiencing have many sources, but these unsettling developments are surely, in part, fallout from the financial crisis.
 We are committed to the project of explaining what happened in the past and figuring out how to do better in the future.
 One part of the solution, we’re confidenct, is sending wiser students forth into the financial industry, government, and academics.